stadiamaps/ferrostar/guide/src/swiftui-customization.md

 or start from scratch.

 TODO: Expose a view builder argument so that users can easily swap for their own view.

+## Customizing the navigation view grid

+The batteries included UI has a lot of widgets, like zoom buttons and a status bar showing your ETA.

+This grid is completely customizable!
+You can add, move, or replace widgets from the defaults.

+Refer to the `CustomizableNavigatingInnerGridView` public protocol and extension.
+The `PortraitNavigationOverlayView` and `LandscapeNavigationOverlayView` are complete overlay configuration examples.
+Specifically, they are the ones used by default (in the `DynamicallyOrientingNavigationView`).
+With this context, you should be able to see how the default views are composed from others, and design your own custom overlay configuration, mixing the views provided in `FerrostarMapLibre` with your own!

+TODO: deeper guide / example.